brianjburrow/SOKA_PUBLIC/README.md

 We would like to thank all of the open source projects that made this work possible.

+## Cloning

+API Keys will be needed for OpenWeatherMap, Mapbox, AWS S3.
+An IAM user must be created for AWS S3 to generate presigned URLs for uploading and serving images that users upload.
+These keys will need to be added to several files.

+A secret.py file must be created, following the structure in secret_format.py.
+Your API keys will be pasted as strings into those folders.

+A flask secret key should be generated following the documentation on the Flask framework's website.

+Your mapbox API key needs to be pasted into 'templates/includes/maps/mapbox_api_key.html'

+Setup a virtual envirenment using the following command "python3 -m venv/venv", and activate it using "source venv/bin/activate"

+Install dependencies using "pip3 install -r requirements.txt"

+Once that is setup, create a postgresql database named SOKA.
+Seed the database by running the command 'python3 seed.py' from the root directory.

+start your flask development server using "flask run".

 ### API for data gathering and visualization

 ###### Weather data